Nitrous Oxide Induction Induces Amnesia in Pediatric Patients

 Time Frame: After full recovery from anesthesia (generally by 2 hours after termination of anesthesia), but before discharge from hospital all variables will be assessed

-Explicit and implicit memory will be tested during the recovery period (once the child has fully recovered from anesthesia but before discharge from hospital) by a blinded observer who will ask the child to recall the joke they were told, the animal picture they were shown, the name of the food they heard and any odor they noticed as they fell asleep
+Explicit memory will be tested during the recovery period (once the child has fully recovered from anesthesia but before discharge from hospital) by a blinded observer who will ask the child whether they smelled za bad odor while they breathed through the mask.

 After full recovery from anesthesia (generally by 2 hours after termination of anesthesia), but before discharge from hospital all variables will be assessed